JP/Politikens Hus

-JP/Politikens Hus A/S (House of JP/Politiken) is a Danish media company.
+JP/Politikens Hus A/S is a Danish media company.

 History and profile

 JP/Politikens Hus was established on 1 January 2003 as a merger between Politikens Hus and Jyllands-Posten A/S, publishing companies of the major broadsheet newspapers Politiken and Jyllands-Posten, respectively.
 The company also own Politikens tabloid Ekstra Bladet, Watch Medier and Finans.
 A free daily, 24timer, was added in 2006 (closed/merged in 2013).

 In addition to publishing these newspapers, JP/Politikens Hus' businesses also include book publishing, printing, local newspapers in Denmark and Sweden, as well as a number of multi-media concerns.

 The merger between the publishing companies was administrative, and editorial independence was retained.